nodejs/node/doc/api/embedding.md

         more = uv_loop_alive(&loop);
         if (more) continue;

-        // node::EmitBeforeExit() is used to emit the 'beforeExit' event. node::EmitBeforeExit(env.get());
+        // node::EmitBeforeExit() is used to emit the 'beforeExit' event on
+        // the `process` object.
+        node::EmitBeforeExit(env.get());

         // 'beforeExit' can also schedule new work that keeps the event loop